 Wilmington, the “All-America City” on the Atlantic with its great beaches, mild climate, the USS North Carolina, its beautiful historic homes, great restaurants, and friendly residents, was a good fit for me.

-But my first love was still music and radio that allowed me to share it with the masses.
-Songs like You’ve Lost that Lovin’ Feeling by The Righteous Brother, I’ve Got You Baby–Sonny and Cher, Hang On Sloopy–The McCoys, These Boots Are Made For Walking–Nancy Sinatra, Down In The Boondocks–Billy Joe Royal and We Gotta Get Out Of This Place by the Animals.
+But my first love was still music and radio, which allowed me to share it with the masses.
+Songs like You’ve Lost that Lovin’ Feeling by The Righteous Brothers, I’ve Got You Baby–Sonny and Cher, Hang On Sloopy–The McCoys, These Boots Are Made For Walking–Nancy Sinatra, Down In The Boondocks–Billy Joe Royal and We Gotta Get Out Of This Place by the Animals.

-My listeners were more open and tremendously larger than at WTUP, who’s 250 watts after sundown barely covered Tupelo proper.
-Now I was disseminating 10,000 watts to a potential audience of at least 75,000 in the greater Wilmington area, Southeastern N.C. and ships at sea.
+My listeners were more open and tremendously larger than at WTUP, whose 250 watts after sundown barely covered Tupelo proper.
+Now I was disseminating 10,000 watts to a potential audience of at least 75,000 in the greater Wilmington area, Southeastern N.C., and ships at sea.

 Women, girls-actually, were reaching out to me for all sorts of reasons, calling me for advice on love, marriage, sex, music, and the like.
-There was fan mail as well, here’s a sample:
+Of course, there was fan mail as well; here’s a sample:

 Was I arrogant, egotistical, and patronizing?
-Well, I didn’t think so, and I still considered myself a Southern Gentleman.
+I didn’t think so, and I still considered myself a Southern Gentleman.
 Hubris and full of myself?
 Very likely.
-At 18, I was a leading DJ in a top 150 market, on the Number One rock station in Wilmington, WHSL.
-One doesn’t become a good radio personality if they lack an ego or a line of BS, DJs have to be “on” all the time.
+At 18, I was a leading DJ in a top 150 market on the Number One rock station in Wilmington, WHSL.
+One doesn’t become a good radio personality if one lacks an ego or a line of BS; DJs have to be “on” all the time.

-Certainly, she didn’t think I had exceptional intuition or that I was wise beyond my 18 years and perceptive enough for me to suspect that she was sleeping with the married station manager, Sidney Wilson, about 20 years her senior?
-Intuition or not, I believe she suspected that I knew long before it was common knowledge to the rest of the staff.
-It must have been me who started a rumor about the affair.
-Not true, but if she believed it, well.
+Certainly, she didn’t think I had exceptional intuition or that I was wise beyond my 18 years and perceptive enough for me to suspect that she was sleeping with the married station manager, Sidney Wilson, about 20 years her senior.
+But, intuition or not, I believe she suspected I knew long before it was common knowledge to the rest of the staff.
+So it must have been me who started a rumor about the affair.
+It wasn’t true, but if she believed so, well.

 Demoted from an important mid-day slot to the midnight shift is about as close to getting fired as it comes.
-The PD and Steve Reno were flabbergasted.
+Steve Reno were flabbergasted.
 But Sidney’s the man who signs the checks.

 I was playing Ballad Of The Green Berets by SSgt.
 Barry Sadler, a top song in 1965-6.
 Other favorites were Bang Bang (My Baby Shot Me Down)–Cher, Seventh Son–Johnnie Rivers, Get Off My Cloud–Rolling Stones, Little Red Riding Hood–Sam The Sham and The Pharaohs, We Can Work It Out–Beatles . . .
 Lightnin’ Strikes by Lou Christie.